-But over the years, my little black-headed caique Max (@maxthecaique on Instagram) has tested my patience by getting into some rather costly predicaments.
-Like most four-year-olds, mad Max has enough energy to power a chainsaw and the beak strength to destroy just as much when left unattended.
+But over the years, my little black-headed caique, Max (@maxthecaique on Instagram) has tested my patience by getting into some rather costly predicaments.
+Like most 4 year olds, mad Max has enough energy to power a chainsaw and the beak strength to destroy just as much when left unattended.
 While my feathered best friend hasn’t destroyed as much as other deranged parrots, he does have a few favorite things he likes to obliterate.
 Here are just a few things my adorable rainbow chicken has managed to eradicate, and solutions to these common parrot proclivities.

 When it comes to having a pet parrot, you can never really let them roam free without supervision.
 But you can make babysitting your bird a little bit easier by getting some protection for your wires.
 This wire channel made of metal is one thing that Max can’t destroy!

 Legrand Wiremold 10-foot metallic wire channel, $9.33, Home Depot

 Problem: Attacking the Furniture

 When he isn’t busy planning his next electrifying adventure, Max busies himself tearing apart our home bit by bit.
 Absolutely nothing is safe—the walnut shoe cabinet, cherry dining room table, bathroom cabinets—even the wall beside the main entrance was no match for Max, who managed to find a fault where he could dig his beak into the drywall.

 Now don’t get me wrong, I know parrots get bored and require plenty of toys to stay entertained.
 But they do work to re-direct his attention when he’s out of his cage, like this swing made of wood he can chew on.